Philosophical Questions: Society

 I put out water for the birds.

-EDIT 8/1/25 -- I did a bunch of work on the patio and around the house yard.
+EDIT 9/12/25 -- I did a bit of work around the patio.

-EDIT 8/1/25 -- I did a bit of work around the patio.
+EDIT 9/12/25 -- I did more work around the patio.

 As it is now dark, I am done for the night.